dimeko/mandlebrotSet/README.md

 # Mandlebrot Set

-A simple app that calculates the c complex points of the Mandlebrot Set and draws them in a picture.
+A simple program that calculates the c complex points of the Mandlebrot Set and draws them in a picture.
 Thare are no colors currently.

 ```bash